 - November 30, 2012 – Lisbon, Portugal.
 Held in the framework of the ‘2012 Africa-EU Cooperation Forum on ICT’ organised by the EuroAfrica-ICT/P8 partnership.
 A document reporting the main event outcomes and recommendations can be downloaded here.
 Agenda and photo gallery are available here.

-Update (October 2012): the next summit will likely be held in Brussels early in 2014.
+The next summit will be held in Brussels on April 2-3, 2014.

 - EC Organisation Chart – JAES/P8 related matters (February 2013) (png)